A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

 In this section, we establish that, under appropriate conditions on the learning rates $\mu^k$, the lottery solution $x^N$ generated by Algorithm \ref{math_alg_mh} provides an approximation to the optimal lottery solution, with a precise definition of ``approximation'' to follow.
 From our results above and general convergence results for subgradient algorithms (see, e.g. \cite{nedic2001convergence}), we can expect our algorithm to have the following convergence properties.
 The Lagrangian multiplier $(\lambda^k,\gamma^k)$ during iterations converges to the optimal Lagrange multiplier, $ (\lambda^*,\gamma^*)$; the value of the objective function for the constructed lottery converges to the optimal value of the objective function; and the constructed lotteries $ x^n $ converge to the optimal lottery.
-These results will be established in this section.
+These results will be established formally in this section.

-For any $\epsilon>0$, we define the $\epsilon$-optimal solution to the system \eqref{math_lot_mh}, to describe a probability measure on $A\times C$, that approximately satisfies all the constraints, and approximately attains the maximal objective function value with error $\epsilon$. \begin{definition}{($\epsilon$-optimal solution)} We denote by $x^*$ the optimal solution to system \eqref{math_lot_mh}.
-We call $\tilde{x}^\epsilon\in\mathcal{P}(A\times C)$ an $\epsilon$-optimal solution to system \eqref{math_lot_mh}, if it satisfies \begin{enumerate} \item \item \item \end{enumerate} \end{definition} \begin{remark} The first two properties in the definition imply that $\tilde{x}^{\epsilon}$ is a feasible probability measure for the relaxed system \eqref{math_lot_mh_relax}.
-However, $\tilde{x}^\epsilon$ is different from the solution to the relaxed system \eqref{math_lot_mh_relax}, since we do not require $\tilde{x}^{\epsilon}$ to exactly attain the maximal objective function value among all feasible probability measures for \eqref{math_lot_mh_relax}.
-However, property 3 in this definition actually implies that $\tilde{x}^{\epsilon}$ can be regarded as an approximate optimal solution to \eqref{math_lot_mh_relax}. \end{remark}
+For any $\epsilon>0$, we first define the $\epsilon$-optimal solution to the system \eqref{math_lot_mh}, to describe a probability measure on $A\times C$, that approximately satisfies all the constraints, and approximately attains the maximal objective function value with error $\epsilon$. \begin{definition}{($\epsilon$-optimal solution)} We denote by $x^*$ the optimal solution to system \eqref{math_lot_mh}.
+We call $\tilde{x}^\epsilon\in\mathcal{P}(A\times C)$ an $\epsilon$-optimal solution to system \eqref{math_lot_mh}, if it satisfies the relaxed constraints (\ref{math_lot_mh_relax1}) and (\ref{math_lot_mh_relax2}) and if